top of page

 Jewellery Quarter Clock

-My name is Hilary Gleaves, I am a jewellery designer and maker based in the West Midlands in the City of Birmingham UK which has a famous historic Jewellery Quarter and School of Jewellery.
-I studied silver and jewellery and industrial design at Birmingham UCE and also taught young people at different levels of education.
+My name is Hilary Gleaves.
+I am a jewellery designer and maker based in the West Midlands in the City of Birmingham UK which has a famous historic Jewellery Quarter and School of Jewellery.
+I studied silver and jewellery and industrial design at Birmingham UCE and also taught at different levels of education.

-I like to explore scale and prefer to make bold jewellery with presence that makes a statement, expressing the individuality of the wearer.
-Sources of inspiration include natural and man-made form, texture and pattern and I am fascinated by the shapes, colours and mystery of semi-precious and precious stones.
+I like to explore scale and prefer to make bold jewellery with presence that makes a statement and expresses the individuality of the wearer.
+Sources of inspiration include natural and man-made forms, pattern and texture.

-Each piece of my jewellery is made with care and attention to detail and because it is handcrafted the pieces are unique and individual with their own characteristics.
-All precious metals are marked by the Assay Office in Birmingham.
+All of my jewellery is made with care and attention to detail and because it is handcrafted each piece is unique and individual with it's own characteristics.

 bottom of page